 Financial Support and Graduate Awards

 Various financial support and graduate award options are available to NJIT graduate students.
 Financial support comes from either NJIT internal funds or from external sources.
-Information on need-based support is detailed on the office of Financial Aid Services Web site.
+Information on need-based support is detailed on Student Financial Aid Services website.
 Eligibility and selection criteria are summarized in the following table for both need-based and merit-based support.
 Funds for these are not guaranteed.

 |Type of Support||Contact||Who is Eligible|